KevCui/Fakergen/README.md

 ### How to create a JSON template?

 JSON template is basically a JSON file with variables inside.
-As an example, `./template.json` shows briefly how a template looks like: Using `{{...}}` to surround Faker provider name or custom function name will indicates the function to be executed as a Faker provider or a python function.
+As an example, `./template.json` shows briefly how a template looks like: Using `{{...}}` to surround Faker provider name or custom function name will indicate the function to be executed as a Faker provider or a python function.

 A list of Faker providers can be found [here](https://faker.readthedocs.io/en/stable/providers.html).